dkrivoruchko/ScreenStream/README.md

 # Screen Stream over HTTP
 An Android mobile app for viewing device screen in your web browser.

-This is a beta branch represented in Google Play Market<br>
+This is a release branch available in Google Play Market<br>
 <a href='https://play.google.com/store/apps/details?id=info.dvkr.screenstream&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img height="100" width="258" alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'/></a>

 The application allows viewing the device screen in your web browser.